What We’re Watching

 States actively setting energy-efficiency standards

-- The following states have energy-efficiency standards in place or pending for a variety of commercial foodservice equipment: California, Colorado, Connecticut, Washington D.C., Maine, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington1.
+- In place or pending: The following states have energy-efficiency standards in place or pending for a variety of commercial foodservice equipment: California, Colorado, Connecticut, Washington D.C., Maine, Maryland, Massachusetts, Nevada, New Hampshire, New Jersey, New York, Oregon, Rhode Island, Vermont and Washington1.

 Proposed